compas-dev/compas_robots/docs/tutorial.rst

 As can be seen, this has added a box of dimensions ``1`` x ``2`` x ``.5`` whose geometric center and orientation coincides with the world XY frame.
-The ``visual_meshes`` argument can be given a list containing COMPAS primitives such as :class:`compas.geometry.Box` or the more complex COMPAS meshes :class:`compas.geometry.Mesh`.
+The ``visual_meshes`` argument can be given a list containing COMPAS primitives such as :class:`~compas.geometry.Box` or the more complex COMPAS meshes :class:`~compas.datastructures.Mesh`.
 For simplicity, this tutorial uses only primitives.

 To reposition the box relative to the link's